The Traditional Approach

 It cannot be emphasized enough that both client and attorney should be crystal clear on which of these items are included within the scope of representation and which are not.
 Get it in writing.

-There is a saying among attorneys when it comes to professional liability for transactional work: you touch it, you own it.
-Accordingly, many lawyers avoid limited or partial representation altogether, considering it to be both unprofessional and unacceptably risky in terms of liability.
-Others may consider offering partial or limited representation but will require a written agreement releasing the law firm from liability as to those portions of the transaction where the lawyer was not consulted or otherwise involved (a limited representation and indemnity agreement).
-A written agreement has the advantage of clearly defining the scope and extent of the attorney’s engagement—always a plus since ambiguity in this area is the enemy of good attorney-client relations.
+Careful attorneys who agree to offer partial or limited representation will require a written agreement releasing the law firm from liability as to portions of the transaction where the lawyer was not consulted or otherwise involved (a limited representation and indemnity agreement).
+Such an agreement has the advantage of clearly defining the scope and extent of the attorney’s engagement—always a plus since ambiguity in this area is the enemy of good attorney-client relations.